PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ### Installing resources

 `Install-PSResource` will mirror the parameter set for `Find-PSResource`.
-The cmd will only work for modules unless `-DestinationPath` is specified which works for all resource types.
-Other types will use `Save-PSResource` (see below).
 A `-Repository` parameter accepts a specific repository name or URL to the repository:

 ```powershell